-Sometimes you walk past that special person when you’re too busy looking for them.
+Sometimes you miss that one special person when you’re too busy looking for them.

-Josh remembers that day today, as he stands at the rail again on the Brooklyn ferry and unscrews her little jar.
-He watches as the grey powder lazily drifts into the wind like a smoke signal.
+Josh remembered that day, as he stood alone at the rail again on the Brooklyn ferry and unscrewed her little jar.
+He watched as the grey powder lazily drifted into the wind like a smoke signal.